Browse by Medical Category

 Reaching out to underserved communities is a key component of our service's mission.
-Many of our physicians spend time at Mass General community health care centers in Charlestown, Chelsea and/or Revere.
+Many of our physicians spend time at Mass General community health care centers in Charlestown, Chelsea and Revere.
 Community outreach allows us to deliver high-quality, culturally appropriate care to these heterogeneous populations.

 Education—another element of our mission—takes two main forms:

-About This Program A tertiary referral center with a robust community outreach component, clinicians in the Benign Gynecology Program treat conditions ranging from basic to the most complicated gynecologic issues, including:
+A tertiary referral center with a robust community outreach component, clinicians in the Benign Gynecology Program treat conditions ranging from basic to the most complicated gynecologic issues, including:

 Our staff is renowned for their expertise in providing treatments and therapies for contraceptive management, preconception counseling, fertility concerns and the complete spectrum of other gynecologic issues.
 Patients can receive all nonsurgical treatments within our self-contained unit at the Yawkey Building for Outpatient Care.
 View a map

 When surgery is required, we try to employ minimally invasive techniques that aid healing and speed recovery.
 Among the leading-edge procedures we perform and are continually refining:

 Our Benign Gynecology Program is a single-practice model, which promotes continuity of care with your own physician in both obstetrics and gynecology, providing 24 hour a day coverage.
 We have a uniform treatment approach that ensures adherence to the highest standards of clinical care and incorporates state of the art medical and surgical treatment options.